 This isn’t so hard to overcome if you’re having a lavish wedding with all the frills, but if you’re electing for a simple ceremony on the beach in casual clothes, then guests shouldn’t be wearing three-piece suits to your rehearsal dinner.

 Also, no matter the level of formality, you should still send out proper invites to the dinner.

 Rehearsal Dinner Venue Ideas

 The rule for a venue should follow the rule for formality: don’t make the dinner fancier than the wedding.
-Venues should be simple such as a sit-down restaurant (preferably one with a private room), someone’s backyard, or even something as casual as your favorite pizza place.
-What’s most important is that everyone is able to relax and enjoy themselves – especially you!
+Venues should be simple such as a sit-down restaurant (preferably one with a private room), a backyard bbq, or even something as casual as your favorite pizza place.
+What’s most important is that everyone is able to relax and enjoy the celebratory meal – especially you!

 Who’s Invited to the Rehearsal Dinner?

 In addition to the bride and groom, the rehearsal dinner should consist of all members of the wedding party, including plus-ones.
 Here is an overview of who should be invited to the dinner: